01 Feb THE GAP BETWEEN MILLENNIALS AND BANKS

 Mobile adoption and mobile payments will keep on growing in the next years, but not all the banks have already adapted to the mobile trends.

-The main requested a loved feature for millennials?
-Peer-2-Peer payments.
+The most requested and loved feature for millennials?
+Peer-2-Peer payments .

 MyBank provides banks and their merchant clients with a solution that supports both payments processed from mobile sites and app-to-app transactions.